sirji-ai/sirji/README.md

 Inspired by <a href="https://www.cognition-labs.com/introducing-devin" target="_blank">Devin</a>, Sirji is an initiative by <a href="https://truesparrow.com/" target="_blank">True Sparrow</a> to build an open-source AI software development agent that solves complex problems.
 It will automatically create a plan to solve the problem statement, prioritize it, organize research, write code, execute it, and fix issues.

 Sirji is being built using Python.
-It currently uses OpenAI chat completions API, and OpenAI assistants API.
+It currently uses OpenAI chat completions API and OpenAI assistants API.

 To begin with, it will be equipped with: